Divyansh-ag14/Docker/README.md

 (Use the official Python 3.11 base image as the starting point for our container.)

 COPY . .
+(Copy the entire current directory into the container.)

 RUN pip install -r requirements.txt